-Rep. Johnson and Dennis O’Brien co-host “Let’s Talk About It,” a weekly public affairs show on WILI-AM and FM radio that Susan helped launch in 1998.
+Rep. Johnson and Dennis O’Brien co-host “Let’s Talk About It,” a weekly public affairs show on WILI-AM and FM radio that Rep. Johnson helped launch in 1998.
 Rep. Johnson and Dennis O’Brien also co-host a local cable access TV show called “Windham Works.”

 Rep. Johnson is a member of the Connecticut Bar Association, Windham County Bar Association, the Willimantic Elks Lodge #1311, the Windham Democratic Town Committee, the Willimantic chapter of the NAACP and the Willimantic Lions Club.
 She is a former member of the Willimantic Rotary Club and a former member of the local Auxiliary American Legion.

 During the 2018 Legislative Session, Rep. Johnson garnered funding for a Willimantic parking garage, constructed adjacent to the Willimantic Public Safety Complex.
 The grand opening was held in October 2021.
 Rep. Johnson also obtained funding for the nearly completed Community-Senior Center at Jillson Square.
-A grand opening will be held in May 2022.
+A grand opening was held in May 2022.
 Windham held the grand opening in 2018 for the historically recognized Shaboo Stage.
-Rep. Johnson was able to secure bonding funds for the Stage which helped to bring to downtown Willimantic a stage where nationally acclaimed musicians perform and also to host numerous community and local activities.
+Rep. Johnson was able to secure bonding funds for the Stage, which helped bring a stage to downtown Willimantic where nationally acclaimed musicians perform and host numerous community and local activities.
 The stage attracted the original Shaboo Inn owner and musician David (Lefty) Foster from the Mohegan Sun Allstars whose family foundation agreed to contribute to the cost of the stage through 2028.

 Currently, state bonding has been approved for the “Windham High School Renovate as New” project.
 The high school has never been renovated since it was built in 1969.
 Ground breaking occurred in October of 2021, and the project is underway.
 In 2022, bonding for new Police and Fire Dispatch Center equipment was secured as well as for the “Downtown White-Water Park” improvements and walkway.